Kasha-Katuwe Tent Rocks Hiking +Wine Tasting Tour

 Year-Round Every Saturday | 2 pp min & 12 pp max

 Includes entry to Kasha-Katuwe Monument, a gourmet pack lunch & wine tasting

-We meet at Santa Fe’s Hotel St. Francis at 8AM and will return to the same location at 2:30PMBook online now!
+We meet at Santa Fe’s Hotel St. Francis at 8AM and will return to the same location at 2:30PM

 The Bureau of Land Management calls Kasha-Katuwe Tent Rocks National Monument a “remarkable outdoor laboratory” but we like to think of it more as a stunning recreational and geological observatory.
 Tent Rocks is known for water sculpted sandstone hoodoos (also called tent rocks), which are soft cliffsides that have been eroded by years of weather to form thin cone like spires and slot canyons that look like stretched taffy.

 On this 3-mile round trip scenic hike, 25 miles south of Santa Fe, you’ll get to see these incredible tent rock formations with boulder caps, poised like hats, on tall columnar bodies of rock.

 Here, two different geologic processes formed the rock layers.
 It began with volcanic eruptions in the nearby Jemez Mountains 6.7 to 7 million years ago that formed igneous rock.
 This rock, also called “tuff” was a by-product of silvery-gray pumice and ash ejected from numerous vents that fell throughout the region.

 Other eruptions threw out larger fragments of igneous rock called “rhyolite,” which ranges in color from light gray to red.
 Today, you can see these two types of rock together forming ethereal shapes and scenes and it has developed the multi-colored textured landscape that this region is famous for.
 These particularly otherworldly shapes and scenes, at Tent Rocks, were created in a micro-climate area where wind and water erosion gradually stripped away the sedimentary rocks’ sides.